More about Biological Reserve

-The purpose of the Reserve is to enhance the education of students in Biology and the Environmental Sciences through their courses, independent research and casual visitation to the Reserve.
-This is accomplished by providing opportunities for field studies of native Ohio flora and fauna as well as discrete biological communities that are maintained in as intact a condition as is possible given the land use history of the Reserve and the resources of DU.
+The purpose of the Reserve is to enhance the education of students in biology, environmental studies, and earth and environmental sciences through their courses, independent research and casual visitation to the Reserve.
+This is accomplished by providing opportunities for field studies of native Ohio flora and fauna as well as discrete biological communities that are maintained in as intact a condition as is possible given the land use history of the Reserve and the resources of Denison.
 Consequently, one of the general goals of the Reserve is to maximize the number of representative habitats and species that the area can support.

 Students taking Introduction to the Science of Biology, and Animal Behavior frequently meet their labs at the Bio Reserve to conduct field experiments.
 Other courses, such as Plant Ecology and Entomology, have used the Reserve as a base of operations for the entire semester.
-Students in Environmental Studies and Geology also utilize the Reserve as a resource to learn about field techniques, land management.
+Students in environmental studies and earth and environmental sciences also utilize the Reserve as a resource to learn about field techniques, land management.

 The Polly Anderson Field Station, erected in 1995, houses a large laboratory for class meetings as well as research space for students and faculty.
 Astronomy students use the telescope mount at the station for night viewing.
 Special public programs and field workshops for high school students also meet at the Station.
 The building was designed as a model of energy efficiency and is heated in winter by passive solar radiation.
 The Station is located in the Alrutz Section at the west entrance to the Reserve on Rt.
 661, a quarter mile north of campus.